Gold in the IMF

 How the IMF acquired its gold holdings

-- First, when the IMF was founded in 1944 it was decided that 25 percent of initial quota subscriptions and subsequent quota increases were to be paid in gold.
+- when the IMF was founded in 1944 it was decided that 25 percent of initial quota subscriptions and subsequent quota increases were to be paid in gold.
 This represents the largest source of the IMF's gold.

-- Second, all payments of charges (interest on member countries' use of IMF credit) were normally made in gold.
+- all payments of charges (interest on member countries' use of IMF credit) were normally made in gold.

-- Third, a member wishing to acquire the currency of another member could do so by selling gold to the IMF.
+- a member wishing to acquire the currency of another member could do so by selling gold to the IMF.
 The major use of this provision was sales of gold to the IMF by South Africa in 1970–71.

 The IMF’s legal framework for gold

-The IMF’s strictly limited gold sales (2009-2010)
+The IMF’s strictly limited gold sales (2009–10)

-The first phase in the Fund’s gold sales was exclusively off-market sales to interested central banks and other official holders, which were conducted at market prices at the time of the transactions.
-In October and November 2009, the Fund sold 212 metric tons of gold in separate off-market transactions to three central banks: 200 metric tons were sold to the Reserve Bank of India during October 19-30; 2 metric tons to the Bank of Mauritius and 10 metric tons to the Central Bank of Sri Lanka in November.
+The first phase in the Fund’s gold sales was exclusively off-market transactions to interested central banks and other official holders, at market prices.
+In October and November 2009, the Fund sold 212 metric tons of gold in separate off-market transactions to three central banks: 200 metric tons were sold to the Reserve Bank of India; 2 metric tons to the Bank of Mauritius, and 10 metric tons to the Central Bank of Sri Lanka.